MLCB/mlcb.github.io/index.md

 <h3> Machine Learning in Computational Biology (MLCB) Meeting, co-located with NeurIPS.
 <br />  Dec 13th and 14th 2019, Vancouver, Canada</h3>

+## About
+We are excited to be holding the 14th MLCB meeting, co-located with NeurIPS in Vancouver.
+Since its inception in 2004, and until 2017, MLCB was an official NeurIPS workshop.
+Given the growth and maturity of the field, this year MLCB will be an independent conference co-located with NeurIPS.

 ## Conference Location and Format
   * The conference will be located downtown Vacouver (a few minute walks from the Convention Center-NeurIPS location) at [UBC Robson Square](https://robsonsquare.ubc.ca/).
   * On Friday Dec 13th, we'll have a full day of research talks and keynote presentations.